Here are all the winners from the 2024 Grammys – rolling list

 Adam Blackstone – ‘Legacy: The Instrumental Jawn’

-Billy Childs – ‘The Winds of Change’
+Billy Childs – ‘The Winds of Change’ – winner

 Pat Metheny – ‘Dream Box’